• Skip to main content

 We opted to stay on the Argentina side in Puerto Iguazu (see below) and were very happy with our choice as we speak some Spanish (the official language in Argentina) and no Portuguese (the official language in Brazil).
 However, I will admit we were tempted by the Belmond Hotel das Cataratas, a luxurious five-star hotel inside the national park in Brazil.
 Reserve your stay at Belmond Hotel das Cataratas here

-If it is not available (or you want to spend a bit less), there are plenty of other nearby hotels here.
+If it is unavailable (or you want to spend a bit less), there are plenty of other nearby hotels here.

 Other key sites in Foz do Iguaçu, (Iguazu Brazil)